ffrankies/ToDoList/README.txt

 If you have any suggestions, complaints or questions, you can send me an e-mail at wanyef@mail.gvsu.edu

 Credit goes to MadProgrammer from StackOverflow for the base code used in the CustomBooleanCellEditor class.

+Known bugs:
+- Repaint problem when task is deleted – fixed